wgu-opensource/osmt/README.md

   * Maven uses an embedded copy of Node v10.16.0 and npm 6.10.2 (see [About frontend-maven-plugin](./ui/README.md#about-frontend-maven-plugin) in the UI README file).
   * Locally, a developer probably has their own versions of NodeJS and npm installed.
 They should be >= the versions given above.
 * a recent version of Docker and docker-compose
-  * Recommended 4 GB Memory
+  * Recommended 4 GB memory allocated to the Docker service

 ### Project Structure
 OSMT is a multi-module Maven project. pom.xml files exist in the project root, `./api` and `./ui` directories.
-Running the command `mvn clean package` from the project root will create a fat jar in the target directory that contains both the backend server and the prod-built Angular frontend static files.
+Running the command `mvn clean install` from the project root will create a fat jar in the target directory that contains both the backend server and the prod-built Angular frontend static files.

     project root/
     |-- api                - Spring Boot, Kotlin-based backend
     |-- ui                 - Angular frontend
     \-- docker             - Misc.
 Docker support for development
+* `mvn package` may work file, but the `api` module depends on artifacts from the `ui` module. `mvn install`.
+Will place the ui artifacts in your local Maven repo, and will decouple your local builds from the present of the jar file being present in `ui/target`

 The [API](./api/README.md) and [UI](./ui/README.md) modules have their own README.md files with more specific information about those layers.